InZights/CODSOFT/README.md

 Use domain knowledge to identify relevant features.
 Model Selection and Training:

-Experiment with algorithms suitable for imbalanced datasets (e.g., Logistic Regression, XGBoost).
+Experiment with algorithms suitable for imbalanced datasets (e.g., Logistic Regression and XGBoost).
 Train the selected model on the preprocessed data.

 Model Evaluation:

 Evaluate the model's performance using metrics like accuracy, precision, recall, F1-score, and ROC-AUC curve.